loukamb/bible-explorer/README.md

 # Bible Explorer

 Bible study tools written in React, mainly for personal use.
-Currently not adapted for mobile devices.

 [You can access it here.](https://bible-explorer.louka.sh)